bananaprotocol/confax/README.md

     npm install

-Start the index using
+Start the bot using

     npm start

-You can keep your index up to date by using
+You can keep your bot up to date by using

     git pull && npm install